gowrihareeshg-cmd/useless_project_temp/BiscuitProtector/README.txt

 The project consists of three main files:

 - `index.html` - Contains the structure and user interface of the application.
-- `style.css` - Controls the design, layout, colors, buttons, progress bar and overall appearance.
+- `style.css` - Controls the design, layout, buttons and Biscuit Integrity progress bar.
-- `script.js` - Handles the timer, Biscuit Integrity percentage, warning system and Dip Score™ calculation.
+- `script.js` - Handles the timer, percentage calculation, warning system and Dip Score™ calculation.

 The application uses JavaScript's real-time timer functionality to calculate the elapsed dipping time.